mueller-seb/amandus/template_cmake/readme.txt

 cmake ..

-You need to make some changes of paths and target name in the CMakeLists.txt
+For amandus, I use in a way that I separated the source and build in amandus by making two directories inside amandus "source" and "build".

+Then set the envoirnment variable AMANDUS by

+export AMANDUS=/path/to/amandus

-file for this please read the comments in CMakeLists.txt file.
+Now you just need to change path for dealii install directory in CMakeLists.txt file.